Fredthedoggy/FrogPanel/readme.md

 Then, rebuild panel assets as shown [here](https://pterodactyl.io/community/customization/panel.html)

 ### Manual

+> :warning: Currently Broken.
+Please use one of the above for now

 To install a patch manually, visit [github.com/Fredthedoggy/frogpanel/tree/installation/Readable](https://github.com/Fredthedoggy/frogpanel/tree/installation/Readable), and select a patch to apply.
 Follow the instructions in the `.txt` file, copy/pasting things into the correct locations.